Women in Law

 More information to follow

-The Women in the Law Committee of the International Law Society was formed in 2007, with Annette Jarvis as chair.
+The women in law Committee of the International Law Society was formed in 2007, with Annette Jarvis as chair.
 Bill Atkin, of the LDS Church General Counsel’s office, was official liaison for the Committee with the Law Society’s Executive Board.
 Members of the Committee were Nan Barker, Phoenix; Hannah Clayson Smith, Washington D.C.; Tiffany Smith, Salt Lake City; Elizabeth Shaw Smith, Orange County, CA; and Mary Hoagland, ass’t dean, BYU Law School.
 Bill Atkin also sat in on monthly conference calls ofthe Committee for approximately the first year.

 During the first couple of years, the primary focus of the Committee was encouraging local chapters to form WIL sections and to hold events for women or of particular interest to both women and men.
 WIL sections were formed and met in Washington DC and in Phoenix, AZ.
 An existing WIL section had already been formed in Orange County, CA in 2005-2006.